LOADING ...

 We all wanted to look, and act British

-But the closest we ever
+But the closest we really

-get to being an international group
+could get to an international group

-was having a member
+was having a Canadian

 Bennett was my roommate in college,

-in the film and commercial world,
+worked in the film and world,

 ever since leaving the band and

-Which we in Key West
+we filmed in Key West

-We've stayed in over the years and
+We've stayed in touch the years and

-for this
+for collection

-bits of that I had forgotten about
+bits of treasure that I had forgotten

 he's made a good living

-as an actor, director, producer and specialist
+as an actor, director, producer and voice-over

-relying on that husky voice of his
+on that husky Canadian voice of his

 Sgt. in the gumbo pot